Boosting biosimilar. Boosting health.

 BioSim, Spanish Association of Biosimilar Medicines, is a non-profit organization whose aim is to welcome and represent all pharmaceutical companies established in Spain that research, develop, produce and/or market biosimilar medicines.

-3. Biosimilars in cancer.
+2. Biosimilars in eye diseases: aflibercept and ranibizumab.
 CGCOF, Medicine Television and BioSim

-5. New biosimilars under evaluation by the Committee for Medicines for Human Use.
+4. Highlights from the December 2025 meeting of the Committee for Medicinal Products for Human Use.
 European Medicines Agency

 WHAT IS A BIOSIMILAR DRUG?